mugenen/GlyphControl-release/README.md

 ## :floppy_disk: Available Checkpoints

 Download the checkpoints from our [hugging face space](https://huggingface.co/spaces/AIGText/GlyphControl/tree/main/checkpoints) and put the corresponding checkpoint files into the ```checkpoints``` folder.
 We provide **four** types of checkpoints.

+Apart from the model trained on **LAION-Glyph-10M** for 6 epochs,  we also fine-tune the model for additional 40 epochs on **TextCaps-5K**, a subset of [TextCaps v0.1 Dataset](https://textvqa.org/textcaps/dataset/) consisting of 5K images related to signs, books, and posters.During the fine-tuning, we also train the U-Net decoder of the original SD branch according to the ablation study in our [report](https://arxiv.org/pdf/2305.18259).

 The relevant information is shown below.

 Checkpoint File | Training Dataset  | Trainig Epochs| $\bf{Acc}$ (%) $\uparrow$ | $\bf{\hat{Acc}}$ (%) $\uparrow$ |$\bf{LD}\downarrow$ | CLIP Score $\uparrow$
 :--------- | :--------- | :--------:| :---------: | :---------: | :---------: | :---------: |